rricharz/Tu56/README.md

 ```
   cd
-  cd tu56/simh/pdp11_magtape_driver
+  cd Tu56/simh/pdp11_magtape_driver
   chmod +x install
   ./install
 ```

-Building a new version of SimH with putsource will take a while, especially on slower Raspberry Pi models.
+Building a new version of SimH with install will take a while, especially on slower Raspberry Pi models.
 The new TQ driver adds realistic timing and generates a status byte in /tmp/tu56status, which can be used by tu56.